 1. If your enterprise blockchain implementation will reduce time, cost or inefficiencies.

-In my experience with mortgage re-financing and my early observations working with clients considering CA—which are experimenting with beta blockchain solutions—the number-one reason for businesses to look at blockchain is to gain efficiencies by reducing the time and cost of any process that involves multiple intermediaries.
+In my experience with mortgage re-financing and my early observations working with clients considering CA—which are experimenting with beta blockchain technology solutions—the number-one reason for businesses to look at blockchain is to gain efficiencies by reducing the time and cost of any process that involves multiple intermediaries.

 Here is a great list of questions to ask yourself, from a recent enterprise blockchain meet-up hosted by ChainDigit, a blockchain consulting practice.
-If your answers to four of the six questions below are <Yes> for one of your workflows, then blockchain can probably offer additional savings in time, cost and efficiency gains in comparison to your current process:
+If your answers to four of the six questions below are <Yes> for one of your workflows, then blockchain technology can probably offer additional savings in time, cost and efficiency gains in comparison to your current process:

 - Do you have a process that takes longer when the trust of data is an issue?

 - Are you managing contractual relationships between customers or in your supply chain ecosystem?

 - Do you have a process where all the parties involved would agree faster if they all have the same information and the ability to run manual audits against each other?

 - Do you have a process where new parties get added or removed from the value chain?

 - Do you have processes or systems—internal, external or both—where you face integration issues?